 GATES: The government playing a strong role is critical and urgent.

 Plus, the roundtable looks at a big night for women in politics.
 That and all the week's politics with George Will, Democratic strategist Donna Brazile, former Republican Congressman Tom Davis, and former Labor Secretary Robert Reich.

 COLBERT: Eighty-two billion dollars lost.
 God.
 It would be such a tragedy if any pelicans owned BP stock.

 (END VIDEO CLIP)

 ANNOUNCER: From the heart of the nation's capital, "This Week" with ABC's senior White House correspondent, Jake Tapper, live from the Newseum on Pennsylvania Avenue.

 TAPPER: And joining me now is House Majority Leader Steny Hoyer and House Minority Leader John Boehner.
-Gentlemen, thanks so much for
+Gentlemen, thanks so much for joining me.

 HOYER: Thank you.

 TAPPER: So you got a letter last night -- I actually think I got it before you guys did...